The Virtualization guided setup guides you through creating a server plan, adding a hypervisor, and adding a VM group.

 At least one machine must have the Virtual Server Agent installed.
 For more information, see Access Nodes and File Recovery Enablers for Linux.

-The access node must reside in the Google Cloud and must be connected to a GCP project.
+The access node must be present on Google Cloud.
 You can designate one access node to back up instances from multiple projects (to which access rights are provided in your GCP service account).
 For faster backups and restores, designate at least one access node for every GCP region.